 We are now working to understand how these patterns emerge and propagate across development in a cell-type-specific manner.

 Current projects are investigating the role of chromatin modifications in regulating these patterns of transcriptional change and response to future stress.
 Using a “Mod-Spec” approach, we have identified a number of long-lasting chromatin modification changes in the VTA, including for marks that have a gene “priming” role in immunology and stem cell biology.
-Current projects are determining whether these marks have a similar gene priming role in stress sensitivity and psychiatric disease.
+We are determining whether these marks have a similar gene priming role in stress sensitivity.
 We are applying a combination of powerful proteomic, snRNA-seq, ATAC-seq, microC and bioinformatic approaches to understand how early life stress alters brain development through transcriptional and epigenetic processes.

 Causal testing of predicted molecular mechanisms in vivo